bitwes/Gut/documentation/docs/Doubles.md

 # Doubles
 If you aren't sure what a Double is, check out [Test Double on Wikipedia](https://en.wikipedia.org/wiki/Test_double).

-You create a Double by calling the `double` method which in your `GutTest` script.
-The `double` method accepts a loaded script or scene and returns a class based on the loaded script or scene passed to it.
+You create a Double by calling the `double` method in your `GutTest` script.
+The `double` method accepts a loaded script or loaded scene and returns a class based on the loaded script or scene passed to it.
 The returned class/scene wraps the source and the methods defined will not execute the code defined in them.
 These doubles can then be [stubbed](Stubbing) and [spied on](Spies) in tests.
 You can also create [Partial Doubles](Partial-Doubles) which retain their functionality by default.

 Using your double, you can:
 * Stub methods to return different values.